 Every day, Tennis Majors takes you back to one of the most iconic moments in tennis history.
-On October 15, 1972, Stan Smith led the United States to victory over Romania in Bucharest in one of the most contentious Davis Cup finals ever played.
+On this day in 1972, Stan Smith beat Ion Tiriac to leas the United States to victory over Romania in one of the most contentious Davis Cup finals ever played

-On this day, October 15, 1972 in Bucharest, Stan Smith overcame terrorist threats, dishonest linesmen and Ion Tiriac’s tricks, to beat the Romanian (4-6, 6-2, 6-4, 2-6, 6-0) and seal the United States’ victory in the Davis Cup.
-The entire final, because of its political context and its incredible scenario, is considered as one of the most memorable moments in Davis Cup’s history.
+On this day, October 15 in1972 in Bucharest, Stan Smith overcame terrorist threats, dishonest linesmen and Ion Tiriac’s tricks, to beat the Romanian (4-6, 6-2, 6-4, 2-6, 6-0) and seal the United States’ victory over Romania in the Davis Cup.
+The entire final, because of its political context and incredible scenario, is considered as one of the most memorable moments in the history of the Davis Cup.
 It was also the first year that the competition had abandoned the Challenge Round format, where the defending champion automatically qualified for the finals, and it was the first time that a Davis Cup final was played outside of America or Australia in 35 years.

 Stan Smith was born in 1946 in South California.
-As a kid, he went to get a job as a ball boy for the Davis Cup, but was turned down because the organizers thought he was too clumsy.
-Yet, Smith later played collegiate tennis at the University of South Carolina, and in 1968, he started playing on the tour.
-By September 1971, he had already claimed 11 single titles, including the 1970 Stockholm Open, where he defeated Arthur Ashe (5-7, 6-4, 6-4), the 1970 Tokyo Masters, where he beat Rod Laver (4-6, 6-3, 6-4) and the 1971 Queen’s Club Championships, where he dominated John Newcombe (8-6, 6-3).
+As a kid, he applied for a job as a ball boy in the Davis Cup, but was turned down because the organizers thought he was too clumsy.
+Yet, Smith later played collegiate tennis at the University of South Carolina, and in 1968, he started playing on the men’s tour.
+By September 1971, he had already claimed 11 single titles, including the 1970 Stockholm Open, where he defeated Arthur Ashe (5-7, 6-4, 6-4), the 1970 Tokyo Masters, where he beat Rod Laver (4-6, 6-3, 6-4) and the 1971 Queen’s Club Championships, where he overcame John Newcombe (8-6, 6-3).
 Three weeks after his triumph at the Queen’s Club, Newcombe took his revenge against Smith in a close Wimbledon final (6-3, 5-7, 2-6, 6-4, 6-4).
-A few weeks later, Smith claimed his first Grand Slam title in the US Open at Forest Hills, after he beat Jan Kodes in the final (3-6, 6-3, 6-2, 7-6).
+A few weeks later, Smith claimed his first Grand Slam title in the US Open at Forest Hills, beating Jan Kodes in the final (3-6, 6-3, 6-2, 7-6).
 It was the first time that a US Open final ended with a tiebreak, which had been introduced only in 1970.
-In 1972, he clinched a second Grand Slam crown at Wimbledon, edging out Ilie Nastase in the final (4-6, 6-3, 6-3, 4-6, 7-5), and, in the eyes of many experts, he was the best player in the world.
+In 1972, Smith clinched a second Grand Slam title at Wimbledon, edging out Ilie Nastase in the final (4-6, 6-3, 6-3, 4-6, 7-5), and, in the eyes of many experts, he was the best player in the world.

-Ion Tiriac, who once described himself as “the greatest player who couldn’t play”, was born in 1939.
+Ion Tiriac was born in 1939.
 Because he was born in Transylvania, Romania, he was nicknamed “the Brasov Bulldozer” or “Count Dracula”.
 Gifted in various sports, he was first a table tennis prodigy, before being a part of the Romanian hockey team at the Winter Olympics in 1964 in Innsbruck.
-When he focused on tennis, he became strong enough to reach the quarter-finals at Roland-Garros in 1968, which was the first Grand Slam of the Open Era.
-There, he was close to beating world No 1 Rod Laver but, despite a two-set lead, Tiriac was eventually defeated (4-6, 4-6, 6-3, 6-3, 6-0).
+When he focused on tennis, he became good enough to reach the quarter-final at Roland-Garros in 1968, which was the first Grand Slam of the Open Era.
+There, he was close to beating world No 1 Rod Laver but, despite a two-set-to-love lead, Tiriac was eventually defeated (4-6, 4-6, 6-3, 6-3, 6-0).
 He was more successful in doubles, usually partnering fellow Romanian Nastase, with whom he reached the Roland-Garros semi-finals twice (1968, 1969) before eventually triumphing in 1970, beating Ashe and Charlie Pasarell in the final (6-4, 6-3, 6-2).

 The 1972 Davis Cup final was held at the Club Sportiv Progresul, in Bucharest.
 In 1972, Romania was a communist country, but in the few years before the match, Romania’s president, Nicolae Ceaușescu, had formed a cautious alliance with the United States.
 The dictator saw, in sport, a safe way to promote nationalism.

-The 1972 Davis Cup final was held in a very peculiar political context.
-Only a few weeks before, a group of Palestinian terrorists had attacked the Israeli team at the Olympic Games in Munich, murdering 11 athletes in their hotel room.
+The 1972 Davis Cup final was held in the midst of a very peculiar political backdrop.
+Just a few weeks earlier, a group of Palestinian terrorists had attacked the Israeli team at the Olympic Games in Munich, murdering 11 athletes in their hotel room.
 The Davis Cup final was the next big international sports event, and, amongst the potential American players, two were Jewish (Harold Solomon and Brian Gottfried).

 The American team was greeted by a bunch of fully armed soldiers when they landed in Bucharest to compete in the final, and all the participants, even the Romanian players, were under lockdown in their hotel when they were not playing.

-On top of that, Dennis Ralston, captain of the US team, had been warned by the Australian captain Neale Fraser, whose team had lost in Romania in the semi-finals : “You can’t win because they won’t let you.
+To top that, Dennis Ralston, captain of the U.S. Davis Cup team, had been warned by the Australian captain Neale Fraser, whose team had lost in Romania in the semi-finals : “You can’t win because they won’t let you.
 You have no idea what you’re getting into.”
 According to The New York Times, Fraser said his team had been cheated like never before by the linesmen.

 The entire city of Bucharest was passionate about the Davis Cup final.
 Maybe this extra pressure was too much for Nastase, the US Open champion, who was far from his best level in the first match.
 He had told the public that Romania “should be 10-1 for favourite” (1-10) so when he lost to Smith (11-9, 6-2, 6-3), “people were looking for Nastase’s car to burn it”, according to his teammate Toma Ovici.